 The Certified Fraud Examiner (CFE) credential provides forensic accountants with the technical knowledge necessary to perform effective investigations.
 In contrast to auditors, who typically take a more consistent and standardized approach to their work, forensic accountants must determine which areas, people or functions of the organization require their attention.
 Because fraud is usually hidden, this process can be difficult and time- consuming.
 The CFE credential ensures forensic accountants have advanced knowledge of typical fraud schemes and data analysis techniques so that they can perform investigations efficiently and strategically.

-The ACFE’s Global Salary Study found that CFEs earn a 17% income premium over their peers without the credential, which demonstrates the value employers place on the credential.
+The ACFE’s 2024 Compensation Guide for Anti-Fraud Professionals found that CFEs earn a 32% income premium over their peers without the credential, which demonstrates the value employers place on the credential.
 The study also provides valuable information and comparisons helpful to all anti-fraud professionals in benchmarking their compensation levels and career growth.
 The training, fraud resources and continuing education provided by the Association of Certified Fraud Examiners (ACFE) will help in any stage of your career path.
 Refer to the Compensation section below for more information about the compensation ranges for forensic accountants.

 Job Responsibilities